IoTone/TheShellProject/README.md

 6. Consensus achievement and possible "race conditions" that could be involved;
 7. Design of simple business logics that could be run into the transaction blocks

-## TODO

-- Initial commits
-- Project plan
-- A white paper
-- Perform experimental (but very simple) transactions to validate the prototype
-- Find some additional contributors
-- Define model and micro-transaction architecture for the blockchain

 ## General Notes